-- 16. We verified the Opening and Closing Net Position as reported in the Schedule for 2022 by performing the following: - a.
-We traced and agreed the 2021 Closing Net Position to the 2022 Opening Net Position with no exceptions noted. - b.
-We recalculated the Closing Net Position by subarea and confirmed the amount is the Opening Net Position plus or minus the Excess Sources / (Uses) with no exceptions noted. - c.
-We traced and agreed the 2022 Closing Net Position by subarea to the financial plan general fund balance by subarea with no exceptions noted.
+- 16. We observed the Opening and Closing Net Position as reported in the Schedule for 2023 by performing the following: - a.
+We traced and agreed the 2022 Closing Net Position to the 2023 Opening Net Position.
+No exceptions were noted. - b.
+We recalculated the Closing Net Position by subarea and confirmed the amount is the Opening Net Position plus or minus the Excess Sources / (Uses).
+No exceptions were noted. - c.
+We traced and agreed the 2023 Closing Net Position by subarea to the financial plan general fund balance by subarea.
+No exceptions were noted.